RoboRuckus/micromayhem-maqueen-receiver/README.md

 > Open this page at [https://tagnw.github.io/micromayhem-maqueen-receiver/](https://tagnw.github.io/micromayhem-maqueen-receiver/)

+## Usage

+### Setup

+Once code has been pushed to micro:bit you will be prompted to set the Bluetooth frequency channel.
+This channel should match the one set on your [Micromayhem joystick controller](https://github.com/tagnw/micromayhem-joystick-controller).

+After that you are off to the races.
+Use your controller to move the Maqueen around the board as you play.

+## Intended use

+This code base will be changing rapidly over the next few months as it is intended to be used in conjunction with the [RoboRuckus](https://www.roboruckus.com/) [game server](https://www.roboruckus.com/documentation/setting-up-the-game/).

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.